sftcd/openssl/esnistuff/README.md

 DON'T TRY ECH YET!!!
 The very much work-in-progress code is sooooo awful still...

+- 20210514: finally got the ``make test`` target fixed after a lot of painful mucking about (the fault was mine but wasn't helped by the oddball test setup).
+Also brought GREASE up to draft-10 spec and improved greasiness via ``hpke_good4grease`` API that knows the internal lengths etc.

 - 20210429: made myself a [checklist](checklist.md) for things to check whenever non-trivial changes made (one just done and there's more upcoming).
   All the localhost/dev-machine parts of that are now done.
 Will push